Riccorl/transformers-embedder/README.md

 can pass raw sentences, pre-tokenized sentences and sentences in batch.
 It will preprocess them returning a dictionary with the inputs for the model.
 By passing `return_tensors=True` it will return the inputs as `torch.Tensor`.

-By default, if you pass text (or batch) as strings, it splits them on spaces
+By default, if you pass text (or batch) as strings, it uses the HuggingFace tokenizer to tokenize them.

 ```python
 text = "This is a sample sentence"